AaronLasseigne/active_interaction/README.md

 This project uses [Semantic Versioning][].
 Check out the [CHANGELOG][] for a detailed list of changes and help upgrading.

-ActiveInteraction works with Ruby 2.0 through 2.4 and ActiveModel 4.0 through 5.0.
-If you want to use ActiveInteraction with an older version of Ruby or ActiveModel, use ActiveInteraction < 3.0.0.

 ## Getting Started

 To define an interaction, create a subclass of `ActiveInteraction::Base`.
 Then